The Dovecote

 By Andrew Hamilton

 The story of the remarkable four-acre walled garden at Wollaton.
-The history of its century construction in the 18th century through to the growth and development to its Victorian heyday.
+The booklet details the history of its construction in the 18th century through to its growth and development in its Victorian heyday.
 A period of of neglect in the late 20th century was brought to an end when a group of volunteers began the enormous task of clearing, restoring and replanting what is now a beautiful hidden part of Wollaton Hall’s grounds.

 Paperback, A4 size, 10 pages